BorisMolch/pfrontend-temp/content/works/jellyfish.md

   points"
 image4: "/uploads/mayasing.jpg"
 section4: EXHIBITION FORMATS
-title4: A voice triggered experience
+title4: ''
-text4: "Simple presentation\nThe Jellyfish is available for Oculus Quest and HTC Vive and shown as\na standing, still position in an private or public exhibition space.
-  \n\n\nThe “choir” multi-user presentation\nA presentation with several visitors singing in the same space is a desirable possibility ; each one creating their own notes and harmonies, while outside onlookers observe this strange virtual choir, harmonizing with virtual non-human entities. \n\nA large scale art installation is being planned for production,\nwhich feature a large scale projection surrounding headsets.\n\nRequired space: 1,5 sqm per 1 user\nSpectators per session: 1 to 20 concurrent sessions\nPerformance run :  10 minutes approx\n"
+text4: "**Simple presentation**\nThe Jellyfish is available for Oculus Quest and HTC Vive and shown as a standing, still position in an private or public exhibition space. \n\n\n**The “choir” multi-user presentation**\nA presentation with several visitors singing in the same space is a desirable possibility ; each one singing in a strange virtual choir, harmonizing with virtual non-human entities. \n\nA large scale art installation is being planned for production,\nwhich feature a large scale projection surrounding headsets."
 image5: "/images/works/jellyscreen1.jpg"
 quote: The best thing I have ever heard in my life so good so good so goood I thought I was really there...